nhirakawa/project-euler/README.md

 # project-euler
 Project Euler problems in Java and Scala

-The solutions are not meant to be as efficient as possible, though the performance goal is less than 1 second.
+The solutions are not meant to be as (mathematically) efficient as possible, though the performance goal is less than 1 second.

 ## Solved
 - 1